Camp Hanes History

 While there have been many changes throughout the years, the insight of Charles J. May- Boys’ Work Secretary of the YMCA 1929 still rings true.
 He said, in speaking of the potential campers at that time, “[He] is irresistibly drawn by the spell of the woods and streams and the wild and beautiful things of nature.
 He likes to get away from the heat and turmoil of the city into the free, simple life of the out of doors… swim, row a boat, hike, observe the wild creatures of the forest and fields, look up into the starry heavens and feel a feeling of wonder as he locates the various constellations and planets… No boy can take part in the program at Camp Hanes –YMCA Camp without becoming stronger, wiser and better.”

 Camp Hanes current facilities boast 18 cabins, a large dining facility, indoor gym and conference center, 8 houses for seasonal and year round staff, an infirmary, office and staff lounge.
-Camp Hanes also offers program areas to include an alpine tower, 2 zip lines, low ropes area, outdoor pool, 2 tennis courts, outdoor basketball courts, equestrian center, 5 stand shooting clays range and many more traditional camp activities such as archery, riflery, canoeing, kayaking, swimming, arts and craft, athletics and much more.
+Camp Hanes also offers program areas to include an alpine tower, 2 zip lines, low ropes area, outdoor pool, outdoor basketball courts, equestrian center, 5 stand shooting clays range and many more traditional camp activities such as archery, riflery, canoeing, kayaking, swimming, arts and craft, athletics and much more.

 Camp Hanes is always striving to provide the best experience for its participants through facility upkeep and additions with the intent for camp to run for many years to come.